JSB2010/JSB2010.github.io/FIREBASE_SETUP.md

 This guide will walk you through setting up Firebase for the Jacob Barkin website.

+> **Important Note**: Firebase Hosting has been disabled for this project.
+Do not attempt to enable or deploy to Firebase Hosting.
+Use Cloudflare Pages for hosting instead.

 ## Prerequisites

 - Node.js 20.x or later